 The imperishable bodies will no longer suffer from sickness and death, nor will they ever experience heat and cold, hunger and thirst.
 The new bodies will be honorable, sinless and clothed in white garments.
 These bodies will have a certain form and ability to travel to different places (John 20:19,26; Luke 24:39).

-Flesh and blood cannot inherit the kingdom of God, only immortal and spiritual bodies will able to do so:
+Flesh and blood cannot inherit the kingdom of God, only immortal and spiritual bodies will be able to do so:

 Flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.
 We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised imperishable, and we shall be changed.
 For this perishable body must put on the imperishable, and this mortal body must put on immortality.
 (1 Corinthians 1:51-54)

-We live in a world of duality and separation.
+Our world is a world of duality and separation.
 We are spiritually separated from God, we are separated from our masculine or our feminine aspects of a soul.
 I believe that twin souls -our brothers and sisters – currently serve as guarding angels and wait for us in Heavens to come back.
 They help us and guide us in every way possible.

-I believe in incarnation and birth into the different bodies of male or female to experience different realities for a limited time.
+I believe in incarnation and birth into the different bodies of a male or female to experience different realities for a specific time.
 When the time is up, there will be a Judgment day for everybody.
 The final decision has to be made on what type of body we will get next.